-According to the 2019 Continuum of Care point-in-time survey, Montana had an estimated 1,357 individuals experiencing homelessness on any given day.
+According to the 2020 Continuum of Care point-in-time survey, Montana had an estimated 1,545 experiencing homelessness on any given day.
 Of that number, 167 were family households, 165 were Veterans, 79 were unaccompanied young adults (aged 18-24), and 223 were individuals experiencing chronic homelessness.

 The Cost of Homelessness:

 - Based on service utilization, the estimated cost for serving one homeless person for one year in Billings is $15,534.
 (City of Billings).